ll-portes/hello-word/README.md

 # hello-word
-Learning on the subject GitHub.
+Learning on the GitHub.

 That it the first modificatioin (= commit).

+A equipe de trabalho é Leo e Tania.